The Lustful Spell On A Half Shell

 An account of an aphrodisiac

 Some women have been “influenced.”
-But, when it comes to that lusty bit of nourishment we know as the oyster, it is notably men—countless gents today and centuries begone—who’ve gobbled up this culinary marvel with a fiery purpose.
+But, when it comes to that lusty bit of nourishment we know as the oyster, it’s notably men—yes, countless gents today and centuries begone—who’ve gobbled up this culinary marvel with a fiery purpose.
 But do we really know the depths, the life, and the powers behind this most mysterious phenomenon?

 Life is tough, so we claim.
 But for the oyster, life is much grimmer.
-She lives deathly still and deathly quiet, the squishy chilling contours of her form, her only consolation.
-And if she so manages to evade the threat of the ominous starfish-snail-sponge-leech-mussel-slipper-duck, her fate is hopelessly left to the dredging, the shucking and the swallowing of man.
+She lives deathly still and quiet, the squishy chilling contours of her form, her only consolation.
+And yet even if she does manage to evade the threat of the ominous starfish-snail-sponge-leech-mussel-slipper-duck, her fate is ultimately the dredging, the shucking and the swallowing of man.

 No, it’s not a pretty picture for our silky glistening culinary anomaly.
 Whether she goes to enrich a man’s brain, fill his belly, or empower his private parts, our dear tender oyster is captivating way beyond what meets our eye.

 Cicero ate oysters regularly to enhance his eloquence.
-The vainglorious Louis XI held yearly banquets in which he obliged his invites to gorge down oysters by the dozens.
-Why?
-Because his invites were a select group of professors who in his “Roi Terrible” mind represented the intellectual prowess of his reign.
-And the times of Voltaire also saw the oyster guzzled down by the dozen-ful as a starter (or apéritif) and a reason to rejoice in the sensual pleasures of life.
+The vainglorious Louis XI held yearly banquets in which he obliged his guests to gorge down oysters by the dozens.
+And the times of Voltaire also saw the oyster guzzled down by the dozen-ful as an apéritif and reason to rejoice in the sensual pleasures of life.

-But this mysterious power of the oyster goes as far back as the Neolithic times.
-The best example may be Giacomo Casanova, the 18th-century Venetian author known for his lascivious escapades.
-In preparation of his liaisons, he would eat 50 oysters for breakfast to ignite the fire of desire within his loins.
-Yes, apart from the protein and vitamin sustenance that she offers, our reputable oyster is infamously linked to libido boosts.
+Evidently, apart from the protein and vitamin sustenance that she’s known to offer, our reputable oyster is infamously also linked to libido boosts.
 Perhaps it is her zinc doing its job in testosterone production.
 Perhaps it is her D-Aspartic acid, which in studies of rats has been shown to spark arousal.
 But despite all such claims, the oyster’s reputation as passion-igniter may simply be the effect of her fleshier, more carnal aspects.
-I am positively sure that her aphrodisiac spells are never noted when she is baked, breaded or chicken-fried.
+(We are positively sure her aphrodisiac spells are never noted when she is breaded or chicken-fried.)

-Let’s be truly honest, shall we?
+Let’s be truly honest.
 Might her unparalleled influence in gastronomy not have EVERYTHING to do with her odor, her texture, her consistency and presentation?
-I wouldn’t want to burst anyone’s bubble, but there are many connections to be drawn between said “cunnilingus of gastronomy” (author Will Self) and the actual object of the c-word.
+We wouldn’t want to burst anyone’s bubble, but there are many connections to be drawn between said “cunnilingus of gastronomy” (author Will Self) and the actual object of the c-word.

-And whether the myth of our she-oyster as raw, sexy arousing love-aid is an old wives’ tale or the real deal—whether or not hubbo Javi is all the more powerful for it—men will still be men, in spite of that lustful spell on a half-shell.
+All we can say is, whether the myth of our she-oyster as raw, sexy arousing love-aid is an old wives’ tale or the real deal—whether men shall feel all the more virile for it—men will still be men, in spite of that lustful spell on a half-shell.

 SHARE